havardt/EzTest/README.md

 ## Why use EzTest?

-- Simple: single header and runner file.
+:heavy_check_mark: Easy to use: single header and runner file.
-- No writing main functions or add-test functions.
+:heavy_check_mark: No writing main functions or add-test functions.
+:heavy_check_mark: Skip tests without altering test code.
-- No recompilation to change runner settings/ options.
+:heavy_check_mark: No recompilation to change runner settings/ options.
-- Wide list of asserts.
+:heavy_check_mark: Wide list of asserts.
+:heavy_check_mark: No type prefix or suffix.

 ## Usage
 Here is an example of a simple unit test written using EzTest: